Olical/react-faux-dom/README.md

 DOM like data structure to be mutated by [D3][] et al, then rendered to [React][] elements.

+ReactFauxDOM supports a wide range of DOM operations and will fool most libraries but it isn't exhaustive (the full DOM API is ludicrously large).
+It supports enough to work with D3 but will require you to fork and add to the project if you encounter something that's missing.

+You can think of this as a bare bones [jsdom][] that's built to bridge the gap between the declarative React and the imperative JavaScript world.
+We just need to expand it as we go along since jsdom is a huge project that solves different problems.

+I'm trying to keep it light so as not to slow down your render function.
+I want efficient, declarative and stateless code, but I don't want to throw away previous tools to get there.

+## Example

+### Default

+This style of calling `createElement` and `toReact` is the default API, it's easy to use and fits into the normal React flow but won't allow you to perform animations or D3 force layouts, for example.

 ```javascript
 class SomeChart extends React.Component {
   render () {